containers/podman/docs/source/markdown/podman-network-reload.1.md

 ## DESCRIPTION
 Reload one or more container network configurations.

-Rootfull Podman relies on iptables rules in order to provide network connectivity.
+Rootful Podman relies on iptables rules in order to provide network connectivity.
 If the iptables rules are deleted, this happens for example with `firewall-cmd --reload`, the container loses network connectivity.
 This command restores the network connectivity.